 Do you understand how to gather business requirements or the need to?

 A Business Requirements Specification (BRS) or Business Requirements Document (BRD) is a key document that should form part of any project document suite.
-It is actually one of the first documents that should be produced.
-Possibly after the Business Case to get the project started, but certainly before any work actually starts on the project.
+You should have Business Requirements produced as one of the first documents in a project.
+Consider that the business requirements are just as important as a Business Case.

 - a project that delivers you a system that doesn’t do what the business/users want; or

 - a project that only delivers part of what the users want; or

 - a project that doesn’t deliver any of what the business wants, and ends up being a complete waste of time and money.